EndzeitBegins/ottis-kochstube/README.md

 ## Theme

-This repository is based on the wonderfull template ["Reverie"](https://github.com/amitmerchant1990/reverie)
+This repository is based on the wonderfull theme ["Reverie"](https://github.com/amitmerchant1990/reverie)